junior-devleague/cyber-security/schools/kapolei/2017/class-briefing.md

 - For those of you who missed class today (and anytime last week) we have been talking a lot about ciphers.
 Research Ciphers and the different types (Substitution, shifts, morse code, pictures, steganography, etc.)

 ** Homework** Do Cipher blog post.
-DUE SUNDAY 2/11/18 by 11:59pm
+DUE SUNDAY 2/11/18 by 11:59pm Also If you read this update slack me a direct message and tell me you read it and I will give you extra credit.

 https://github.com/junior-devleague/cyber-security/blob/master/homework/cryptography-mod-blog-assignment.md